-Former University of Alabama All-American and long jump national champion Miguel Pate is in his sixth season as an assistant coach at the Capstone in 2016.
-Pate serves as the assistant jumps coach while also assisting with various other areas of the program.
+Former University of Alabama All-American and long jump national champion Miguel Pate is in his seventh season as an assistant coach at the Capstone in 2018.
+Pate serves as the Crimson Tide's jumps coach.

-Pate has been instrumental in Quanesha Burks' development in the long jump, leading to her winning efforts at the 2015 NCAA Outdoor Championships in Eugene, Ore. and the 2016 NCAA Indoor Championships in Birmingham as well as being one of 10 semifinalist for the Bowerman Trophy as a sophomore.
+Pate was instrumental in developing Burks in the long jump, leading to her winning efforts at the 2015 NCAA Outdoor Championships in Eugene, Ore. and the 2016 NCAA Indoor Championships in Birmingham as well as being one of 10 semifinalists for the Bowerman Trophy as a sophomore.
 Burks' outdoor title capped an unbeaten outdoor season in 2015, as she also claimed the long jump title at the SEC Championships.
 Burks also set a new school record several times during the outdoor season, the last coming at the 2015 North American, Central American and Caribbean (NACAC) Senior Championships in San Jose, Costa Rica, where she jumped 22-9 (6.93m) to claim gold.

 As a junior in 2016, Burks captured the SEC and NCAA indoor long jump titles and repeated at the SEC outdoor champion in the event and was the runner-up at the NCAA outdoor meet.
 She will enter her senior season holding the 10 best long jump marks in Alabama history and nine of the 10 best all-time indoors.